vikramraman/portfolio-analyzer/README.md

 # Simple Portfolio Analyzer

-A simple application to analyze the performance of a portfolio of stocks.
+An application to analyze the performance of a stock portfolio.
 Supports CSV and Google spreadsheet data sources.

 ## Installation
 ```pip install tabulate```